rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-When you run your application again and try out the "More" button, you should have an odd behavior.
-Every time you load another page of repositories the loading indicator is shown but the list of repositories disappears entirely.
-Afterward, the merged list is rendered as assumed.
-But what happens in between?
-Take some time for yourself to think about the problem.
-If you can solve it yourself, go ahead!
-Otherwise, keep reading to get to know the fix for it.

-Since the `loading` boolean becomes true with the initial and also every successive request, the conditional rendering in the Profile component shows always the loading indicator.
-It returns early from the Profile function and never reaches the code to render the RepositoryList.
-A quick change from `||` to `&&` of the condition allows you to show the loading indicator only for the initial request.
-Every further request where the `viewer` object is available, it can be beyond this condition and render the RepositoryList component.
+When you run your application again and try the `More` button, you should see odd behavior.
+Every time you load another page of repositorie, the loading indicator is shown, but the list of repositories disappears entirely, and the merged list is rendered as assumed.
+Since the `loading` boolean becomes true with the initial and successive requests, the conditional rendering in the Profile component will always show the loading indicator.
+It returns from the Profile function early, never reaching the code to render the RepositoryList.
+A quick change from `||` to `&&` of the condition will allow it to show the loading indicator for the initial request only.
+Every request after that, where the `viewer` object is available, is beyond this condition, so it renders the RepositoryList component.

 {{< highlight javascript "hl_lines=11 17" >}}
 const Profile = () => (